trappmartin/SumProductNetworks.jl/README.md

 ```
 size(layer) # returns the size in nodes x children
 eval!(layer, X, llhvalues) # computes the output llh values of the layer in-place
+eval!(layer, X, y, llhvalues) # computes the output llh values of the layer conditioned on y in-place
 ```

 ## Structure Generation